vim-IDE/vim-IDE/README.md

 =================================================

  - *Eclim*: For now, you need to install manually.
 See http://eclim.org/ to install it and for documentation.
- - Add more functionnalities such as Grunt/Gulp keybindings, SASS support, etc.
+ - Add more functionnalities such as Grunt/Gulp keybindings, etc.